 Cook For The Cure Events

 - Organize a bake sale and sell healthy inspired goods at school sporting events or open houses.
-Include gluten free and low sugar options so everyone can enjoy.
+Include gluten-free and low sugar options so everyone can enjoy them.

 - Create a school cookbook combining healthy recipes and food choices to sell online and as part of your fundraising event.

-- Host a Farm to Table dinner, highlighting local and organic products.
+- Host a Farm to Table dinner, highlighting local and organic products and establishments.